 I mean, look how uncomfortable Cynthia is touching Madonna.
 Hiss!

-Ok, I do think that the comment was a bit cold and intended for someone playing a gay best friend trope to interject "Oh snap guuuuuuuurl!!"
+Ok, I do think that the comment was a bit cold.
 But it's not nearly that controversial.
 It's certainly not worthy of being a top news story, which it is if you Google "Madonna" right now.

 I think that the media encourages (or creates) "fights" and rivalries between celebrities in general, but women in specific.
 Angelia Jolie and Jennifer Aniston.
 Demi Lovato and Selena Gomez.
 Paris Hilton and Britney Spears (or Paris and anyone, really.)
 Sarah Jessica Parker and Kim Cattrall.
 LC and Heidi Montag.
 I could go on and on and on...and don't even get me started on the way reality TV sensationalizes female "drama."